 Your Contribution Impacts Hunger in Lake County

-Did you know that 1 in 8 Lake County residents suffer from food insecurity?
-Calls for food rank #1 among all calls received on Lifeline's 2-1-1 help hotline?
+Did you know that 1 in 9 Lake County residents suffer from food insecurity and that inquiries for food rank #1 among all inquiries Lifeline's help referral hotline receives?
 Please help us send children to school with full bellies, end the tears of crying babies in need of formula, put a stop to the hunger pangs suffered by seniors and the families and single mothers who have fallen on hard times and don't know where their next meal will come from.

 Some of the many faces of hunger in Lake County: